On combinatorial bounds for the total Tjurina numbers of certain curves and surfaces with isolated singularities: Introduction

 A further aim is to extend these planar results to higher dimensions.
-We construct surfaces in $\mathbb{P}^3$ with only isolated singularities and arbitrarily large total Tjurina numbers, obtaining bounds independent of delicate homological data, see Proposition \ref{sur}.
-In this way, the paper links the combinatorial geometry of arrangements with the theory of singular hypersurfaces, providing new tools for bounding and constructing varieties with controlled singular behavior.
+We construct special surfaces in $\mathbb{P}^3$ with only isolated singularities and arbitrarily large total Tjurina numbers, obtaining bounds independent of delicate homological data, see Proposition \ref{sur}.
+In this way, the paper connects combinatorial geometry of arrangements with the study of singular hypersurfaces, providing new tools to bound and construct varieties with controlled singular behavior.